Hollyzi/day13-parking-lots/README.md

 the parking car information should be fetched by click fetch button to call the api of post('http://localhost:8080/api/parking/fetch')

-feat:generate static data to test ,and change method of fetch、park car
+2.feat:generate static data to test ,and change method of fetch、park car

 according to the demo,generate a data of json format send from back-end use the data.json to initial ParkingDemo

-refactor:refactor the ParkingDemo
+3.refactor:refactor the ParkingDemo

 Break ParkingDemo down into three components, first component is plateNumber inputbox